Kobe Bryant Dead at 41: Look Back at His Family Photos

 Kobe Bryant died in a helicopter crash on Sunday.
 He was 41 years old.

-The NBA legend was one of five people killed in the tragic accident.
-The aircraft went down in a hillside in Calabasas, Calif. at around 10:00 a.m. that day.
+The NBA legend was one of nine people in the aircraft.
+The helicopter went down in a hillside in Calabasas, Calif. at around 10:00 a.m. that day.
 His daughter, Gianna "GiGi" Maria-Onore Bryant, was killed, as well.
 She was 13 years old.

 The Los Angeles Lakers star was married to his wife, Vanessa Bryant.
 In addition to being a father to Gigi, he was the proud parent to Natalia (17), Bianka (3) and Capri (7 months).